-An implementation of ECMAScript is expected to determine the local time zone adjustment by whatever means are available.
+An implementation of ECMAScript is expected to determine the local time zone adjustment.
 The local time zone adjustment is a value LocalTZA measured in milliseconds which when added to UTC represents the local standard time.
 Daylight saving time is not reflected by LocalTZA.
 The value LocalTZA does not vary with time but depends only on the geographic location.